 When who is responsible for what is ironed out before the school year starts, school days are apt to be less stressful.
 In other words, if parents can sit down and work on a calendar — with input from the child if he or she is old enough — regarding what to do when kids are sick or how days off are handled, things may go more smoothly and there is apt to be less chaos when the time comes or if something unforeseen should happen.
 Putting the focus on the children is the right thing to do when it comes to helping them navigate the school year.

-A Maryland family law attorney may be able to assist his or her client with some of the issues surrounding children and divorce.
+A family lawyer Frederick, MD offers may be able to assist his or her client with some of the issues surrounding children and divorce.
 He or she may be able to help fashion a co-parenting plan, which might include things regarding school.
 A lawyer may also be able to help with contentious issues before they escalate.